DON'T STOP THE PARTY! SUNDAY, AUGUST 16TH AT THE BEACON THEATRE 2:00 & 6:00 PM SHOWS

 Amber began dancing and twirling at age 5 with Gloria Dance School of Dance before she became a member of the Royalettes Baton Corps of Richmond, VA where she advanced to twirl competitively across the state and country.
 She was the feature twirler for the Prince George High School Marching band from 2003-2008.
 Amber holds the title of 2007 Miss Majorette of the Mid-Atlantic and holds multiple other awards for her twirling achievements over the years of her competitive twirling career.
 She has performed multiple times for the VCU women’s basketball team with her former twirl team and has also performed multiple times with the University of Virginia Marching Cavaliers.
 She was chosen to dance in the Macy’s Thanksgiving Day parade as part of the Macy’s Great American Marching Band in 2006.
 She performed as one of two twirlers in the Liberty Bowl half time show in 2007 and twirled with the Price George High School Marching Band at Disney’s Bands on Parade in 2008 at Universal Studios.
 Amber specializes in skill twirling, trick work and two baton.
 She can twirl one, two and three batons and has performed with one and two fire batons throughout her twirling career.
 Amber is a Prince George County native who currently resides in Colonial Heights with her daughter, Addalyn, and their rescue dog, Chief.
 In her free time, she enjoys going to the beach and spending time outside with her daughter, camping and watching Red Sox baseball.
 Amber thoroughly looks forward to teaching your beginner twirler and advancing your knowledgeable twirler to new heights.
 In baton, the ceiling isn’t your obstacle, only your mind is.
 So toss that baton up, do a spin or two and work hard for no drops!

 Sydney is a 2018 Summa Cum Laude graduate from VCU, having majored in psychology and minored in; dance and choreography, and criminal justice.
 She started dancing at the age of two in Garner, NC where she studied with Center Stage Dance Studio, Christy’s DancExplosion and the dance program at Raleigh, NC’s Enloe High School.
 Along with her dance studies, she also competed with Christy’s as both a soloist and with their top-level teams.
+While at VCU she studied under Starr Foster, of Richmond’s Starr Foster Dance.
+She has also choreographed for the Garner Towne Players Community Theater most recently choreographing the Grand Waltz for a production of Beauty and the Beast.
 Sydney is trained in ballet, pointe, tap, jazz, contemporary, hip hop, clogging, ballroom, modern, and musical theater.

 Accounts & Apparel